Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Solving Systems of Equations via Games

-Up-to techniques can be integrated as in Case~1, exploiting Corollary~\ref{cor:up-to-algo}, by replacing the stop condition $b'\sqsubseteq \bigsqcup W$ by $b'\sqsubseteq u(\bigsqcup W)$ (for an up-to function $u$).
+Furthermore, we can bring up-to techniques into the picture: given an up-to function $u$ we can modify the procedure in List.~\ref{fi:simple-game-general} by replacing the winning condition for $\exists$, that is, $b' \sqsubseteq \bigsqcup W$, by $b' \sqsubseteq u(\bigsqcup W)$.
+The procedure remains clearly complete and it is also correct due to Theorem~\ref{th:up-to-sys}.
 This allows us to cover the algorithm in~\cite{BP:NFA} which checks language equivalence for non-deterministic automata.
 It performs on-the-fly determinization and constructs a bisimulation up-to congruence on the determinized automaton.
+More concretely, it tries to construct a bisimulation relation for the determinized automaton (along the lines of Example~\ref{ex:deterministic}) and remembers pairs $(X_1,X_2)$ of sets of states seen so far in a relation $W$ (as explained in the algorithm in List.~\ref{fi:simple-game-general}).
+Once a pair $(Y_1,Y_2)$ is encountered that is contained in the congruence closure of $W$ (the least equivalence, closed under union, that contains $W$), one can stop exploring this branch.
 A more detailed comparison can be found in Appendix~\ref{sec:bonchi-pous}.